Employee Commuter Benefits and Your Business Taxes

 UPDATE: The 2017 Tax Cuts and Jobs Act has eliminated the business tax deduction for employers who provide mass transit and parking benefits.
 Employers may still provide these benefits to employees, but they don't qualify as deductible business expenses for employers.

 More and more employers are providing some kind of commuting benefits for employees.
-From bicycle commuting to vanpooling to parking and transit passes, new possible benefits are appearing every day.
+From bicycle or electric scooter commuting to vanpooling to parking and transit passes, new possible benefits are appearing every day.

 And the IRS is looking at the tax consequences of these benefits, both to employers and employees.
 Some of what the IRS is doing is intended to promote energy-efficient means of transportation, like bicycling to work or vanpools.
 Other benefits are included by employers as incentives to recruit employees, particularly those in urban areas.